madrury/mtg-draftbot/README.md

 These preferences are now interpreted as log-probabilities.
 Applying a softmax function gives card pick probabilities, and we can use them to take a card by either choosing the most likely card, or drawing from the resulting categorical distribution over the available cards.

 Notice that after choosing a card, the drafters archetype preferences change by adding the archetype weights for the chosen card to the drafters internal archetype preferences.
-In this way, each drafter develops a commitment to some archetype or aechetypes as the draft progresses; they become more likely to choose cards in their preferred archetype(s).
+In this way, each drafter develops a commitment to some archetype or archetypes as the draft progresses; they become more likely to choose cards in their preferred archetype(s).

 ### Getting Set Metadata